DylanPiercey/tusk/README.md

 Tusk **does not** feature shouldUpdate and opts for a more performant, simpler, and well known approach: **memoization**.

 Basically Tusk will never re-render when given the same node twice, meaning the following will only render once.
-Tusk will also intelegently cloneNodes if memoized nodes are inserted in multiple places throughout the document.

 ```javascript
 let _ = require("lodash");